Mendes2099/Aulas-Python/Aulas Python/Projecto final/Portfolio/README.md

 *   **TypeScript**: This project is written in TypeScript.
 It's a version of JavaScript that adds "types," allowing us to be more explicit about our data.
 This helps catch bugs early and makes the code easier to understand and maintain.

 *   **React Router DOM**: In a multi-page website, you need a way to handle navigation.
-This library lets us create different "pages" (like `/about` or `/projects`) and links between them without having to reload the entire site each time.
+Altought I dont use this feature much in my website this library lets you create different "pages" (like `/about` or `/projects`) and links between them without having to reload the entire site each time.

 I hope this documentation helps you and others understand your project better.
 It's a great starting point, and you can add more details about your portfolio's specific features and design choices.